The Best Container Tracking Software for Complete Supply Chain Transparency

 Advanced container tracking solutions provide complete visibility into the key milestones a container reaches throughout its journey, including:

-- The monitoring of critical dates such as the ATA and the ATD, to validate late fee invoices.
-This way, detention and demurrage charges are avoided, and any inaccurate charges can be investigated.
+3. The monitoring of critical dates such as the ATA and the ATD, to validate late fee invoices.
+This way, the software helps shippers avoid detention and demurrage charges, and users can investigate any inaccurate charges.

 With these real-time updates, shippers and freight forwarders don’t have to rely on other inaccurate sources.

-Using Container Tracking Software to Assess Port Congestion and Port Efficiency
+How Can Container Tracking Software Be Used to Assess Port Congestion and Efficiency?

 Two important factors that can determine whether a container will be delayed are the overall port efficiency (or turnover time) and port congestion.
 In this final section of this guide, we explain how you can use container tracking software, such as Pole Star Global’s PurpleTRAC solution, to manage these risks.